 It is important to listen to your body and, if you think you are experiencing a heart attack, call 9-1-1 and chew and swallow an aspirin, unless you are allergic to aspirin or have been told by your doctor never to take aspirin.
 Even if you are not sure of your symptoms it is far better to err on the side of caution.

-Valley Health System is a regional cardiovascular alliance member of Cleveland Clinic's Heart, Vascular & Thoracic Institute — ranked No. 1 in heart care since 1995 by U.S. News & World Report.
+Valley Health System is a regional cardiovascular alliance member of Cleveland Clinic's Heart, Vascular & Thoracic Institute.
+Cleveland Clinic's heart program is nationally ranked.

 The Valley Heart and Vascular Institute offers a free, comprehensive risk assessment Cardiac Screening Program for women and men between the ages of 20 and 79.
 Please call 201-447-8535 for more information or to make an appointment.